 The relatively high proportion of non-Indigenous children who exited to reunification in the NT is driven by a low number of non-Indigenous children in OOHC (n=75).

-FIGURE 19: Proportion of Aboriginal and Torres Strait Islander children in the child protection system on long-term GCOs and TPPROs (2021-22), by jurisdiction
+FIGURE 19: Proportion of Aboriginal and Torres Strait Islander and non-Indigenous children who exited to reunification (2021-22), by jurisdiction

 Source: AIHW, 2024d: Table 10.18; AIHW, 2024e: Table T3.